NEXT UP ON this.

-Dr Antonia Pont, Senior Lecturer in Writing and Literature at Deakin University, says students often don’t know what’s ‘normal’ when it comes to being at university.
+Dr Antonia Pont, Senior Lecturer in Writing and Literature at Deakin University, says students often don’t know what’s ‘normal’ when it comes to studying at university.
 A common worry is that they’re not smart enough to be there.
 That not understanding material the moment they hear it means they’re stupid.
 But that couldn’t be any further from the truth.

 ‘If you understood it all the first time around, you’d already be an expert,’ Dr Pont says.
 What you learn in a degree is meant to be fresh and surprising; she urges students to get smart in their approach to note-taking, instead of putting themselves under undue pressure.

 Most of the time you don’t need to type in a wild frenzy.
 When listening to lectures online, you can pause and rewind, which allows you to digest the information the lecturer in giving you at your own pace.
 And the information won’t disappear, so you can always go back and listen to it again.